-The best trellis vegetable plants
+The best trellis vegetable plants for your garden

 Climbing vegetable plants are great for growing on trellises, arbors, pergolas and fences.

 Here are 8 easy to grow climbing vegetables to maximize your garden space.

 This post contains affiliate links.
 Please read the disclosure for more info.

 Tomatoes are one of the easiest vegetables for beginner gardeners to grow and they look great growing up a trellis or wire frame.